-Chapter 51 of my free book, “Small Business Federal Government Contracting” contains an explanation and examples of a forward pricing budget plan from which provisional rates are established and negotiated with the government.
+Chapter 51 of the free book, 'Small Business Federal Government Contracting' contains an explanation and examples of a forward pricing budget plan from which provisional rates are established and negotiated with the government.
 Under "Management Factors" the book goes on to explain that it is not always possible to execute the plan as anticipated.

 Programs and projects will come and go, entering and leaving the business base sometimes earlier and sometimes later than planned.
 Expenses do not always materialize as anticipated.
 For these reasons actual experience in terms of indirect rates may differ (+or -) from provisional rates.

 There are three important points to remember regarding provisional bidding and billing rates:

 1. Provisional rates are utilized for both pricing and billing and billed rates must be reconciled to actual rates at contract closeout for cost type contracts.

 2. Provisional rates are audited by DCAA and negotiated with Administrative Contracting Officers.
 They are the baseline frame of reference for the government in reviewing cost proposals and billings until the contractor asks for a change.
 Provisional rates are used for billing existing contracts and for pricing new work.
 Provisional rates are approved by the government on an interim basis or they would not be "Provisional" by definition.
 A constant frame of reference is the actual running rate being experienced by a contractor as opposed to the current provisional rate.
 The difference must be reconciled on cost type contracts at contract closeout.

 3. A request for change to provisional rates must be supported by data regarding actual running rate experience and may start a series of questions by DCAA or contracting activities regarding what sort of management corrective action is planned for differences between provisional and actual running rates (particularly if a provisional rate increase is proposed under time and material or cost type contracts or prices for outstanding proposals are increased due to rate changes prior to negotiation).